Detlef Koschny

 Main Research Fields

-NOTE: As I will retire at the end of 2022, I will *not* be able to mentor/tutor/supervise any Research Fellows at ESA any more!
+NOTE: I have retired from ESA at the end of 2022, I do not mentor/tutor/supervise any Research Fellows via ESA anymore - but now from my affiliation with the TU Munich, Germany.

-Anyway: My main scientific interest is cosmic dust, meteors, fireballs, and other minor bodies in the solar system, in particular asteroids.
+Anyway: My main scientific interests are cosmic dust, meteors, fireballs, and other minor bodies in the solar system, in particular asteroids.
 I am focussing on the analysis of observational data and the usage of optical cameras.

-I am currently sharing my time between working as 'Instrument Coordinator' for the Close-Up Imager (CLUPI) on the ExoMars 2022 mission, and supporting the head of the Planetary Defence Office of ESA's Space Safety programme.
-In addition, I have a teaching position at the Lehrstuhl für Raumfahrttechnik of the Technical University Munich, teaching a course 'Near-Earth objects for engineers and physicists'.
-Which I will keep also after my retirement.
+I currently spend part of my time as Technical Manager for the Close-Up Imager (CLUPI) on the ExoMars 2028 mission.
+I have a lecturer position at the Professorship for Lunar and Planetary Exploration of the Technical University Munich, teaching a course 'Near-Earth objects for engineers and physicists'.

 The following bullets focus on my research activities.